deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/code-protoemds_final_stack/README.md

 ## Safety and redaction

-- Use only the approved provider and consumer test connectors, test asset, and invalid/non-participant test identity.
 - Do not run write, delete, patch, apply, rollout, or shell-exec Kubernetes commands for this assessment.
 - Do not put kubeconfig content, tokens, API keys, passwords, Vault material, unredacted logs, full certificate chains, internal IP addresses, or personal data in this repository.
 - Do not use `curl --insecure` as evidence of TLS.
 Certificate hostname and trust validation must succeed without it.